hnikaein/bisHash/README.md

 This command aligns the reads in `sample_reads.fq` to the `hg19.fa` reference genome using 4 threads and outputs the results to `aligned.sam`.

+## Simulation Scripts

+This project includes simulation scripts located in the simulation folder, which are useful for generating test inputs and comparing results.

+### Running Simulations
+1. `runAlgos.sh`: This script simulates inputs and runs various tools alongside bisHash, processing the results generated.
+You can configure the parameters at the beginning of this script.
+2. `run_sam_read_compare.sh`: This script processes the output from runAlgos.sh to create comparison results, allowing for an evaluation of bisHash’s performance against other tools.
+Configuration options can also be set at the beginning of this script.

+**Make sure to review and adjust the configuration parameters in both scripts to fit your testing requirements.**

 ## Contributing

 Contributions to the project are welcome!
 Please follow these steps to contribute: